ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 To generate the report, the client begins by initializing the report nonce.
 Specifically, the client first sets `Nonce.rand` to 16 random bytes output from a cryptographically secure random number generator.
-It then sets `Nonce.time` to the current UNIX time rounded down to the nearest multiple of `min_batch_duration`.
+It then sets `Nonce.time` to the number of seconds elapsed since the start of the UNIX epoch, rounded down to the nearest multiple of `min_batch_duration`.
 This truncation is done to ensure that the report's timestamp cannot be used to link the report back to the originating client.